Discover our 5 Best Horse Breeds for Horse Racing in our article below…

 Standardbred horses, also known as Trotter Pacers originate from the United States of America.
 Popularly used for harness racing and fasted trotting, these horses have a muscular and well-built body structure.
 They are also used for horse shows and pleasure riding purposes mostly in the mid-western and eastern US and southern Ontario.

 It is easy to identify Appaloosa horses, because of their spotted color.
 These American horse breeds are medium-sized and have a height range from 57 to 61 inches.
-They weigh 450 to 500 kg and are found in different colors.
+They weigh 450 to 500 kg and are found in different colours.
 It is the distinct spots that set them apart from other horse breeds.

 Appaloosa horses are trained in English riding and Western riding.
 You will generally find them in western competitions like reining, roping, and cutting, and O-Mok-See sports such as pole bending and barrel racing.
 They are also popular in English disciplines like fox hunting, eventing, and show jumping.

-There are hundreds of horse breed available all over the world.
+There are hundreds of horse breeds available all over the world.
 Although not fit for horseracing, these horses are capable of other things.
 In this article, we have listed down not only the best but the most popular breeds of horses for racing.
 We have also provided information on what types of competition each horse is used for.
 It is enough to determine which horse you want to bet on!